A little more than a month after the last bus driver strike, the Teamsters Local 533 union called for another one.

 The most recent NLRB complaints allege that Keolis is wrongfully refusing to meet for negotiations without a federal mediator present and is trying to shift scheduling duties from local employees to a third party in Texas, changing a decades-old bidding process drivers use to pick up shifts.

 Watson said following the August strike that the union only agreed to meet with a federal mediator prior to striking again, not every time CBA negotiations take place.

 That allegation is only partially true.
 An agreement between Keolis and the union signed Aug.
-12 to end the strike concluded with, “The parties agree to meet to reach a successor agreement and to meet with [a Federal Mediation and Conciliation Service] to mediate before striking or lockouts.
+12 to end the strike concluded with, “The parties agree to meet to reach a successor agreement and to meet with to mediate before striking or lockouts.
 Such meetings will be traditional negotiations conducted face to face in a singular room with the assistance of the mediator.”

 However, Watson said the latest strike was specifically related to Keolis’ desire to change scheduling protocols.
 The company wants bus drivers to begin bidding on shifts in week-long blocks.
 The union has argued that drivers are used to being able to bid on shifts day-to-day.

 “We are here today based on Keolis refusing to a block-bidding proposal for these drivers,” Watson said.
 “The day-to-day stuff is how they’ve bid for close to 40 years here.
 It’s worked for our members.
 Our members have family-care needs that they need to take care of, whether it’s their children, their significant others, their elderly family members that they care for.
 The way they bid is essential for them to make sure that they can take care of their family obligations too.”